MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/event-driven-retention.md

 ## <a name="permissions"></a>Berechtigungen

-Um Zugriff auf die Seite **Ereignisse** zu erhalten, müssen Prüfer Mitglied einer Rollengruppe sein, die die Rolle **Disposition Management** und die Rolle **View-Only Audit Logs** hat.
-Es wird empfohlen, eine neue Rollengruppe namens „Disposition Reviewers“ zu erstellen, diese beiden Rollen zu dieser Rollengruppe hinzuzufügen und anschließend Mitglieder zur Rollengruppe hinzuzufügen.
+To get access to the **Events** page, reviewers must be members of a role group with the **Disposition Management** role and the **View-Only Audit Logs** role.
+We recommend creating a new role group called Disposition Reviewers, adding these two roles to that role group, and then adding members to the role group.

-Weitere Informationen finden Sie unter [Gewähren des Zugriffs auf das Security &amp; Compliance Center](../security/office-365-security/grant-access-to-the-security-and-compliance-center.md).
+Weitere Informationen finden Sie unter [Freigeben des Benutzerzugriffs auf das Office 365 Security &amp; Compliance Center](../security/office-365-security/grant-access-to-the-security-and-compliance-center.md).

 ## <a name="automate-events-by-using-powershell"></a>Automatisieren von Ereignissen mit PowerShell

-Im Admin Center können Sie Ereignisse nur manuell erstellen.
-Es ist nicht möglich, ein Ereignis bei seinem Auftreten automatisch auszulösen.
-Sie können jedoch eine Rest-API verwenden, um automatisch Ereignisse auszulösen; weitere Informationen finden Sie unter [Automatisieren ereignisbasierter Aufbewahrung](automate-event-driven-retention.md).
+In the admin center, you can only create events manually; it's not possible to automatically trigger an event when it occurs.
+However, you can use a Rest API to trigger events automatically; for more information, see [Automate event-based retention](automate-event-driven-retention.md).

 Sie können auch ereignisbasierte Aufbewahrung aus Ihren Geschäftsanwendungen heraus mithilfe eines PowerShell-Skripts automatisieren.
 PowerShell-Cmdlets für die ereignisgesteuerte Aufbewahrung: